Pinafore/848Q/threshold/README.md

 In summary, you will have to make changes to:
 1. `__init__` and `__call__` in `tfidf_guesser.py`
 2. `threshold_predict` and `predict` in `threshold_buzzer.py`
 3. find threshold and cutoff parameters that gives good accuracy
+4. set your threshold and cutoff numbers in ThresholdParameters `__init__` function

 This should be very simple, no more than five lines of code.
 If you're writing far more than that, you're likely not taking advantage of built-in